shekhargulati/llm-tools/README.md

 3. Set OPENAI_API_KEY environment variables.
 All these utilities default to using OpenAI API and `gpt-4o-mini` model.

+4. [code2prompt](https://github.com/raphaelmansuy/code2prompt).
+It is a powerful command-line tool that simplifies the process of providing context to Large Language Models (LLMs) by generating a comprehensive Markdown file containing the content of your codebase.
+Install it using `pip install code2prompt`

 ## Using Tools

 ### Tool 1: Web page summarizer